bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 **The Incident Management Challenge:**

-This wasn't a discrete incident--it was a permanent shift masquerading as a temporary surge.
+This wasn't a discrete incident; it was a permanent shift masquerading as a temporary surge.

 **Week 1: Crisis Response (Chaotic Domain)**